dkvz/dkvz-blog-2025/README.md

 Just removing the items when done this time around.

 - The calls to `useState` in `[page].vue` might not work with static generation - Is the sort order kept between pages?
 Should try using query in NuxtLink
+- I got problems with text justified in cards, it shouldn't be
+- Check the myriad todos inside the code
 - For some reason my LSP doesn't let me use kebab-case prop names on my components from the template (they do work though)
 - Add title attributes on pagination stuff
 - Remove the possible console logs for syntax highlighting errors